Denice D. Lewis: Personal life

-In the early 2000s Lewis, during a hiatus from public life, became an abstract impressionist artist in Los Angeles specializing in memorial paintings in which the ashes of the deceased are mixed with the pigment.
+In the early 2000s, Lewis during a hiatus from public life, became an abstract impressionist artist in Los Angeles specializing in memorial paintings in which the ashes of the deceased are mixed with the pigment.
 Lewis married Al Seckel in Las Vegas in 2004.
-Though they had apparently separated, and Sekel later remarried before his death in 2015, the marriage was never annulled.
+Though they apparently separated, and Sekel later remarried before his death in 2015, the marriage was never annulled.